Psharp1004/Checker-Game/README.md

 AI's colour: pick a color for AI (either red or yellow) for a game against AI.
 If a color is picked, AI will take control of that color for either standard or custom game.
 If "No" is picked, game will be played by two players instead.

+Legal Move: legal moves of a piece are displayed as green square(s) when the piece is selected.

 ## Things To Be Done
 1. Count down timer (it is only a place holder at the moment).
 2. Quit should only quit the current game instead of the program.